Campari and Soda

 History Of Campari

-This is a very refreshing drink typically served before a meal.
+Campari and Soda is a very refreshing drink, and typically served before a meal.

 - 2 oz Campari